kgjerde/corporaexplorer/README.md

 The `prepare_data()` function returns a “corporaexplorerobject” that can be explored in the package’s two Shiny apps.

-The two most important arguments are:
+The three most important arguments are:

   - `dataset`: a data frame with, as a minimum, a `Text` column.
 If `date_based_corpus` is `TRUE` (the default), dataset must also